Legambiente: Chernobyl disaster and mobilization against nuclear power

+More than one million people sign to ask for the referendum.
 Legambiente was also one of the promoters of the referendum committee against nuclear power, the coalition "Vote Yes to stop the nuclear", consisting of more than 60 associations, which promoted the mobilization for the referendum on 12 and 13 June 2011.
 Referendum that confirmed, 25 years after Chernobyl, the opposition of the majority of the Italian citizens against nuclear energy.